Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Update' and the resource 'manually-managed account', differentiating it from sibling tools like create_manual_account and delete_manual_account.
-The alias mention also aids recognition.
+The description clearly states the verb 'Update' and the resource 'existing manually-managed account', and distinguishes from siblings like create_manual_account and delete_manual_account by specifying 'update' and 'manually-managed'.
+The former name note adds clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.